 Sheriff's Sales of Real Property

-Sheriff’s Sales are “judicial foreclosures” (or executions) on real property to satisfy a money judgement.
+Sheriff’s Sales are “judicial foreclosures” (or executions) on real property to satisfy a money judgment.
 The order to sell comes from the Superior Court Clerk’s Office.
-The Sheriff’s Office only sells the judgement debtor’s interest in the real estate and the property is subject to all existing liens and encumbrances.
+The Sheriff’s Office only sells the judgment debtor’s interest in the real estate and the property is subject to all existing liens and encumbrances.
 The Sheriff’s Office has limited information about the sale property and bidders are encouraged to exercise due diligence.

 The property sold may have a redemption period from zero to twelve months.
 “Redemption” means the property owner may pay back the amount of the bid at the sale, plus interest and fees and subsequently retain ownership of the property.
 The redemption process is governed by the Revised Code of Washington (RCW 6.23).
 The Sheriff’s Office cannot give legal advice.
 If you have further questions about the redemption process, please refer to the RCW or consult legal counsel.